mostly-ai/virtualdatalab/README.md

 | L1D Users per Category  | The sum of relative frequency deviations between how many users per category.  |
 | L1D Categories per User | The sum of relative frequency deviations between how many categories per user. |

 Bivariate, 3-way, 4-way are calculated even if original data contains less than 2,3,4 columns respectively.

+To calculate coherence for the datasets, for both metrics, VDL iterates over all columns of synthetic and target data, and bins them.
+Binning is done both on categorical or numerical columns.
+As a next step, VDL calculates L1D scores, which is the sum over all absolute deviations across categorical values.

+* **L1D Users per Category:** for each category column we count the unique number of users and normalize that number, simply by dividing with total number of unique users.
+After that we calculate an absolute difference and sum up those for each category.
+As a last step we calculate the mean value over all categories to get the final metric.

+* **L1D Categories per User:** this time we group by users and count the unique number of values of the binned categories.
+In this case we also normalize, but the category counts by users, then calculate absolute difference and sum that up.
+The last step is to calculate mean value over all users.

 ### Privacy